brycegough/PHP-Simple-File-Cache/README.md

 $storage = new FileCache( STORAGE_FILE );

 /*
- * Fetch a value, with a callback to set the value
+ * Fetch a value, with a callback to set the fallback value */
- */
 $value = $storage->get('my_value', function() {
     return [